Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 __Node__ – a location on the gameboard that needs a certain number of links.

-__Channel__ – a trench between two nodes, inside of which can be placed some number of links.
+__Channel__ – a trench between two Nodes, inside of which can be placed some number of links.
 A Channel’s link capacity is determined by several factors discussed below, but it can never be more than 2.
 A Channel may or may not pass through Intersections as it travels between the two Nodes it connects

 __Intersection__ – a non-Node location on the gameboard that knows about any Channel that passes through that location